 Increasing temperatures will reduce habitat availability for iconic cool and coldwater fish, like brook trout, cisco, lake trout, and walleye.

-Range expansions of warmwater fish, like bass and sunfish, due to warming lakes and streams will cause imbalances in fish communities favoring warmwater species.
+The range and population growth of warmwater fish, like bass and sunfish, are increasing due to warming lakes and streams.

 Increased Frequency of Fish Kills